samrickman/imbalanced-classifier-comparison/readme.md

 In my real world example (which has data that cannot be published), I have extremely imbalanced data.
 I wanted to see how this compared to the comparisons in the documentation.

-1. The comparison in the Sci-Kit Learn documentation use balanced data (i.e. 0.5/0.5 split between binary classes).
+1. The comparison in the Scikit-learn documentation use balanced data (i.e. 0.5/0.5 split between binary classes).
 This plot uses unbalanced data (0.93/0.07) split.
 2. The comparison in the documentation only contains Accuracy as a metric (which is reasonable for balanced data).
 This also has [F1 score](https://en.wikipedia.org/wiki/F-score), the harmonised mean of precision and recall.
+3. I vary the level of noise in my plots.
+This is a parameter at the beginning of `main.py` which can be set by the user.

 There are also cosmetic differences, e.g. the plots in the documentation use [contourf](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html#matplotlib.pyplot.contourf), while these use [pcolormesh](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.pcolormesh.html).